ChainSafe/game-docs-v2/docs/v2.6/2_choose-your-wallet.md

 # Add Wallets to Your Unity Game

 Adding wallet providers to your games is simpler than ever.
-Open the `SampleLogin - Connect Modal` scene, click ConnectToWallet, and in the inspector navigate to the Connection Handler component.
+Open the `SampleMain` scene, click Web3Unity, and in the inspector navigate to the Connection Handler component.
 In the Connection Providers drop down you can choose all the wallets you want to include in your game.

 ![](assets/wallets/overview/connection-handler.png)